-Lets start with the resistors.
+We'll start with the resistors.

-Find the component tape strip that's marked "10K".
-As described above, open up the tape strip by removing the clear film cover, tipping it's contents into the bowl.
-There will be 4 resistors.
+Find the bag that's marked "10K x4 R1 R2 R3 R4" & remove the component tape strip containing the four resistors.
+As described above, open up the tape strip by removing the clear film cover, tipping it's contents into a suitable container.
 One side will probably be a darker colour than the other.
-The darker side may be marked with it's value "103" (10×10^3 or 10,000 or 10K).
-Whilst it doesn't matter which side of the component you have facing upwards, it's usual to have the side with the value pointing upwards.
+The darker side may be marked with the components value.
+In the image below it's "1002" $(100 \times 10^2 \text{ or } 10,000 \text{ or } 10\text{K})$, though you may also see 10K marked with "103" (10×10^3) .
+Whilst it doesn't matter which side of the component you have facing upwards, it's good practice to have the side with the value pointing upwards.
 As resistors are not polarised it doesn't matter which end of the resistor is soldered to which pad on the PCB.

-showing the value "103".
+Illustration 8: 10K SMD resistor top view showing the value "1002".

-Illustration 4: SMD resistor bottom view
+Illustration 7: SMD resistor bottom view

 Before we actually solder the first of the resistors, lets take some time to actually see how the resistor will be located on the PCB.
 Place the PCB on a flat surface.
 Find the location of the first of the 10K resistors, R1.
 It's over towards one side of the board.
-Notice that the PCB has 2 pads for the component, and white silk screening around the outside of the pads.
+Notice that the PCB has 2 pads for the component, and two white silk screen lines between the pads.

-Illustration 6: SMD resistor pads and silk screen on PCB (showing R6)
+Illustration 9: SMD resistor pads and silk screen on PCB (showing R1)